TatyOko28/plotly/README.md

 exactly (before any interaction occurs), but sometimes you need greater control over the interactive behavior.
-The `ggplotly()` function itself has some convenient “high-level” arguments, such as `dynamicTicks`, which tells plotly.js to dynamically recompute axes, when appropriate.
-The `style()` function also comes in handy for *modifying* the underlying trace attributes (e.g. [hoveron](https://plotly.com/r/reference/#scatter-hoveron)) used to generate the plot:
+The `ggplotly()` function itself has some convenient “high-level” arguments, such as `dynamicTicks`, which tells plotly.js to dynamically recompute axes, when appropriate The `style()` function also comes in handy for *modifying* the underlying trace attributes (e.g. [hoveron](https://plotly.com/r/reference/#scatter-hoveron)) used to generate the plot: